Kavad I

-Kavad I (𐭪𐭥𐭠𐭲 Kawād; 473 – 13 September 531) was the Sasanian King of Kings of Iran from 488 to 531, including a two or three-year interruption.
+Kavad I (𐭪𐭥𐭠𐭲 Kawād; 473 – 13 September 531) was the Sasanian King of Kings of Iran from 488 to 531, including a two- or three-year interruption.
 A son of Peroz I, he was crowned by the nobles to replace his deposed and unpopular uncle Balash.

 Inheriting a declining empire where the authority and status of the Sasanian kings had largely weakened, Kavad tried to reorganize his empire by introducing many reforms whose implementation was completed by his son and successor, Khosrow I. They were made possible by Kavad's use of the Mazdakite preacher Mazdak, leading to a social revolution that weakened the authority of the nobility and the clergy.
 Because of this, and the execution of the powerful king-maker Sukhra, Kavad was deposed and imprisoned in the Castle of Oblivion.
 He was replaced by his brother Jamasp.
 However, with the aid of his sister and an officer named Siyawush, Kavad and some of his followers fled east to the territory of the Hephthalite king, who provided him with an army.
 This enabled Kavad to restore himself to the throne in 498/9.

-The empire had been bankrupted by his absence and Kavad requested the Byzantine emperor Anastasius I for assistance.
+The empire had been bankrupted by his absence and Kavad asked the Byzantine emperor Anastasius I for assistance.
 The Byzantines had originally paid the Iranians voluntarily to maintain the defense of the Caucasus against attacks from the north.
 Anastasius refused to help, which led Kavad to invade his domains, thus starting the Anastasian War.
 Kavad first seized Theodosiopolis and Martyropolis, and then Amida after holding the city under siege for three months.
 The two empires made peace in 506, with the Byzantines agreeing to pay the Sasanians for the maintenance of the fortifications in the Caucasus in return for Amida.
 Around this time, Kavad also fought a lengthy war against his former allies, the Hephthalites; by 513 he had re-taken the region of Khorasan from them.

 In 528, the Iberian War erupted between the Sasanians and Byzantines in what is now eastern Georgia because the Byzantines refused to acknowledge Khosrow as Kavad's heir and because of a dispute over Lazica.
 Although Kavad's forces suffered two notable losses at the battles of Dara and Satala, the war was largely indecisive, with both sides suffering heavy losses.
 In 531, while the Sasanian army was besieging Martyropolis, Kavad died from an illness.
 He was succeeded by Khosrow I, who inherited a reinvigorated and mighty empire equal to that of the Byzantines.

 Because of the many challenges and issues Kavad successfully overcame, he is considered one of the most effective and successful kings to rule the Sasanian Empire.
 In the words of the Iranologist Nikolaus Schindel, he was "a genius in his own right, even if of a somewhat Machiavellian type."